-To understand more about the natural history of the genus Hemerocallis, go my series of articles 'History Of Daylilies' found by clicking the title to the left.
+To understand more about the natural history of the genus Hemerocallis, go to my series of articles 'History Of Daylilies' found by clicking the title to the left.

 To understand more about using daylilies in permacultural settings, see my series of articles at my blog titled 'Daylilies for Permaculture'.
 Click the title to go to the main page for the series, where you will find an introduction and links to the three articles in the series.